rutuxmor/INAE_Hackathon/README.md

 1. Install the required packages
 2. Import the packages
+3. Execute the invokeDevice function (from "invokeDevice.py" file)
-3. Execute alexaSpeak function
+4. Execute alexaSpeak function (from "alexaSpeak.py" file)
-4. Execute the implementation function ("from implementation.py") file
+5. Execute the implementation function ("from implementation.py" file)
-5. Execute the main function
+6. Execute the main function (from "main.py" file)

 ********************** NOTE ******************************